-How to Set a User To set a User password:
+How to Set a User

 Password

-- 1 Enter the Setup program, by pressing F2 during startup. - 2 Select the Security menu group. - 3 Select the User Password submenu. - 4 Choose the Set User Password setup item.
+1 Enter the Setup program, by pressing F2 during startup.

+2 Select the Security menu group.

+3 Select the "User Password" submenu.

+4 Choose the "Set User Password" setup item.
+You will be asked to

+4 Choose the "Set User Password" setup item.
 You will be asked to enter your password twice.
 Save your changes when you exit the Setup program by selecting "Exit", then "Save and Exit".